Saturday, August 31, 2019

 Table fellowship with sinners was a central feature of Jesus' ministry, according to Norman Perrin.
 In first-century Palestine ‘sinners' referred not to people suffering a subjective state of guilt (as in later Christianity), but to an identifiable group of social outcasts.
 It referred to people in one of the despised trades (which included tax collectors); those guilty of flagrant immorality (adulterers, prostitutes, extortioners, murderers, idolaters); all who failed to keep the Law according to the standards of the religious authorities; and Samaritans and Gentiles.
 All these, notes Marcus Borg, the interpretation of the Holiness Code in first century Judaism placed them outside acceptable behavior in Israel.
 To include outcasts such as these in the kingdom of God was to reject the postexilic self-interpretation of Judaism as separation from the uncleanness of the world.
 Jesus distinguishes between those falsely called sinners - who are in fact the victims of an oppressive system of exclusion - and true sinners, whose evil others do not ascribe to them, but who have sinned from the heart.
 Jesus' table fellowship with social outcasts was an acted parable of the dawning of the age of forgiveness.
 According to Borg, Jesus deliberately contravened the entire program of holiness of the Pharisees and other groups in Judaism.
 He denied the equation of holiness with separation.
 He rejected the notion that external things defile or pollute a person's essential being.
 He scandalized his hearers by his positive attitude toward Samaritans.
 Now it is no longer tombs that render people unclean, but that render people unclean, but the religious authorities themselves: "Woe to you!
 For you are like unmarked graves, and people walk over them without realizing it."
 Instead of holiness as separation, continues Borg, Jesus offered an economy of mercy that extends to us all, especially the outsiders, including Israel's enemies.
 The command to love enemies - which would have indicated Romans - points beyond the exclusiveness of the holiness code to a kindness and compassion that is all-encompassing and unlimited.
 Like the father watching for the prodigal's return, so God receives with joy even the most hardened sinner.
 God searches for those who have lost their way as a woman does for a misplaced coin.
 This strange God loves enemies, the ungrateful and the selfish, the good and the evil, the just and the unjust, in an all-inclusive embrace.
 The laws of clean and unclean had their basis in the holiness of God: 'Be holy, for I am holy'.
 Consequently, Jesus, by abrogating the laws of purity, was announcing a new image of God: a God not concerned with cleanliness, who loves precisely the marginalized and the rejected, whose tender womb aches for the uninvited and the unloved: a compassionate parent, transcending gender, the Mother and Father of us all.
 Rules of ritual purity are what keep the various people and parts of society in their proper place.
 Without purity regulations, there would be a crisis of distinctions in which everyone, and everything, was the same: women equal to men, outsiders equal to insiders, the sacred no different from the profane.
 There would be no holy place or holy priests of holy people.
 Gentile would be no different from Jew.
 'Clean' people would sit at table with 'unclean'; no one would be better in God's sight.
 Socially imposed shame about the body keeps people submissive to societal authority by weakening in them the immediacy of their own sense of what is right.
 Without such shame, what becomes of societal authority?
 Domination depends on ranking.
 Without such distinctions, how can one know whom to dominate?[15]

 14 And you will be blessed, because they cannot repay you, for you will be repaid at the resurrection of the righteous.”
+Jesus does promise a reward from God here.[16]
 In the rule of God, God will be the host, and who can ever repay God?
 In humbling oneself, one adds a reward in the resurrection.
 The host who invites the poor will receive a blessing from God.
 Jesus now promises a gracious invitation to those who need it, namely those who are on the bottom of our social order.
 In attacking those barriers, Jesus is turning the tables upside down.
 Therefore, verse 14 gives an eschatological explanation for the behavior condoned in v.
 12-13.
 The surprising policy of the rule of God bestows unexpected blessing upon this host.
 Because the rule of God has not yet fully realized itself in this world, however, one will not achieve this gracious act of creative accounting until the resurrection of the righteous has taken place.

 The teachings that these passages offer are not merely criticisms of the elite Pharisees, but also of Luke’s communities and the church today.
 Jesus is not telling us to provide for the needs of the poor and the disabled - Jesus says to have them over for dinner.
 The host and the guest are to sit down together.
 He wants us to love the stranger, which is the meaning of the word "hospitality."
 The hospitality that Jesus demands is not that which expects something in return.
 We are to host those who have no means to repay.